-Last updated on July 27th, 2018 at 11:21 am
+Last updated on July 11th, 2021 at 02:56 am

-Managing technical debt is something few organizations now do, and fewer do well.
+Managing technical debt is something few organizations now do.
+And fewer do well.
 Several issues make managing technical debt difficult and they’re discussed elsewhere in this blog.
 This thread explores tactics for dealing with those issues from a variety of initial conditions.
 For example, tactics that work well for an organization that already has control of its technical debt, and which wants to keep it under control, might not work at all for an organization that’s just beginning to address a vast portfolio of runaway technical debt.
 The needs of these two organizations differ.
 The approaches they must take might then also differ.

 - Leverage points for technical debt management

 - Undercounting nonexistent debt items